-The SSH server uses either an RSA, DSA, or ECDSA host key to authenticate itself with SSH clients.
+The SSH server uses either an RSA or DSA host key to authenticate itself with SSH clients.
+This key must be configured before the SSH server can operate.
+If no host key exists, you cannot start the SSH server.

 Once created, the host key is stored securely on the device.

-• To generate an RSA host key for the SSH server, use the command:
+To generate a host key for the SSH server, use the command: